 At first, it looked like Robbie would be the one that got crushed.
 After a stint in rehab, as well as a by-the-numbers cover of George Michael’s Freedom ’90, Williams released his 1997 debut album, Life Thru a Lens.
 Heavily influenced by the then-popular Britpop sound, the album stalled on the charts during its initial few weeks of release.
 The album’s first three singles (“Old Before I Die,” “Lazy Days” and “South of the Border“) did reasonably well, but didn’t really capture the imagination of the record-buying public.

 Meanwhile, Barlow started off with a smash.
 His debut album, 1997’s Open Road, entered the UK albums chart at #1, and his first two singles, “Forever Love” and “Love Won’t Wait,” also hit #1.
-Featuring songwriting contributions from the likes of Madonna, Shep Pettibone and Diane Warren, in addition to Barlow, the album did well enough to merit an American release (something that took Williams another two years to accomplish), albeit with two additional tracks: “Superhero,” a song Barlow co-wrote with Max Martin, and a solo live version of “Back For Good,” one of Take That’s only songs to chart in the U.S.
+Featuring Barlow’s own songwriting, along with outside contributions from the likes of Madonna, Shep Pettibone and Diane Warren, the album did well enough to merit an American release (something that took Williams another two years to accomplish), albeit with two additional tracks: “Superhero,” a song Barlow co-wrote with Max Martin, and a solo live version of “Back For Good,” Take That’s only song to chart in the U.S.

 Indeed, if you had called time on the “feud” on December 1, 1997, Barlow would have been the winner by TKO.
 But on that day, everything changed.
 Williams released “Angels,” his fourth single from Life Thru a Lens.
 The song became a megahit and it’s probably not hyperbole to say that it single-handedly saved his solo career.
-The song rekindled interest in his album and Life Thru a Lens, eventually went to #1.
+The song rekindled interest in his album and Life Thru a Lens, eventually went to #1 in the UK.

-More hit albums and singles followed, and Williams earned a reputation as someone who wasn’t afraid to change up his sound and try something new.
+More hit albums and singles followed, and Williams became a global superstar (outside the U.S., of course).
+He also earned a reputation as someone who wasn’t afraid to change up his sound and try something new.
 From 1998 to 2002, he released four hit albums and they all sounded fairly distinct from one another.
 For instance, 1998’s I’ve Been Expecting You is more of a traditional pop album than Life Thru a Lens, 2000’s Sing When You’re Winning turns up the dance and electronic elements, 2001’s Swing When You’re Winning is a Sinatra-style swing album, and 2002’s Escapology is the requisite “mature, introspective” album.
-His commercial output declined a bit after that, but he remains one of the biggest stars in the world (outside the U.S. of course).
+His commercial output declined a bit after that, but he remains a big star.
 In his home country, he recently tied Elvis Presley for most number one solo albums on the British charts.

 As for Barlow, he seemed uncertain about his next move.
 He certainly didn’t seem inspired, as he unimaginatively titled his 1999 sophomore album, Twelve Months, Eleven Days after the amount of time he spent in the studio working on it.
 “I did go for it,” Barlow said about his solo career in the 2006 documentary Take That: For the Record.
 “But I did feel like I was repeating old ground, really.”